-There are many organisations, support groups, books, videos and other resources to help you cope with mesothelioma and treatment.
+There are many resources available to help you cope with mesothelioma and its treatment.

 Cancer Research UK information and support